NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Update requirements:** Incremental fault additions, assume sensor ID is included in the update (and if not fault applies to site) and variable(s) explicit in update.
 May need to check if fault with matching timestamp exists to make updates idempotent.

 **_Question for CEH:_** Could these fault records have an ID to avoid duplicate updates?

+> [!NOTE]
+> Currently fault reports are only included if they refer to sensors known to be deployed.
+In future may wish to change this and record faults with no `affectedFacility` link; later we may learn about a deployment that sensor was one (during the relevant period) and need to fix up the link.

 ### sensor_firmware_configurations from Firmware_history